shu-byte/AI-bank-campaign-recommendation-system/README.md

     └── ...

-📊 Methodology
+<h2>📊 Methodology</h2>

-Data Ingestion: Loads mixed-type data (Age, Job, Euribor Rate).
+1. Data Ingestion: Loads mixed-type data (Age, Job, Euribor Rate).

-Clustering: Applies K-Prototypes to find 3 distinct customer personas (Engaged, Savers, Prospects).
+2. Clustering: Applies K-Prototypes to find 3 distinct customer personas (Engaged, Savers, Prospects).

-Manifold Learning: Projects the 20-dimensional feature space into 2D using t-SNE for visualization.
+3. Manifold Learning: Projects the 20-dimensional feature space into 2D using t-SNE for visualization.

-Inference: Classifies new users into these clusters and recommends the optimal marketing strategy.
+4. Inference: Classifies new users into these clusters and recommends the optimal marketing strategy.

 Developed for Final Year Project 2025.